stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 3](http://www.diveintopython3.net/) by Mark Pilgrim.
 The style of this book makes it particularly good for those people with some previous experience of programming, especially if they are impatient!

+If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/).
+The text of the book is free to read on the Website, and it does not require previous experience with programming.

 I know of two excellent books for Python 2 that are intended for learners: [Core Python Programming](http://www.corepython.com/), second edition, by Wesley J.